-I. Introduction
+10.1 Introduction

-As a medium-sized, rapidly industrializing country approaching membership in the Organization of Economic Cooperation and Development, Korea faces a number of unique problems that affect its exchange rate policy.
-Among these are its asymmetric competitive position vis-a-vis Japan, which is both its major supplier of machine tools and a leading competitor in third markets; the current policy of financial liberalization that goes along with democratic liberalization; and the implications of the potential future unification of the Korean peninsula.
-The role of Japan as supplier and competitor makes the widely fluctuating yen/dollar exchange rate a key determinant of Korean competitiveness and terms of trade.
+As a medium-sized, rapidly industrializing country that has just joined the Organization of Economic Cooperation and Development (OECD), Korea faces a number of unique problems that affect its exchange rate policy.
+Among these are its asymmetric competitive position vis-à-vis Japan, which is both its major supplier of machine tools and a leading competitor in third markets; the current policy of financial liberalization that goes along with democratic liberalization; and the implications of the potential future unification of the Korean peninsula.
+The role of Japan as supplier and competitor makes the widely fluctuating yen-dollar exchange rate a key determinant of Korean competitiveness and terms of trade.
 Financial liberalization is introducing capital flows as a major factor in exchange rate determination.
-And the impact of German unification on the European Monetary System has raised many questions about the potential future effects of Korean unification.
+And the impact of German unification on the European Monetary System (EMS) has raised many questions about the potential future effects of Korean unification.
 This paper will seek to explore these issues.